 The central idea in the consultation mentions Broadcaster, HSP and Cable Operator.
-Subscriber does'nt seem to be imagined by TRAI.
+Concern for Subscriber does'nt seem to be of any concern to TRAI.
 Their ICO i.e. B2C agreement by way of SAF/CAF, Rate Card by HSP and corresponding inputs from the SMS are totally absent and hence do NOT appear any where in the consultation.

-Intention appears to be study of trends not realizing that rates also relate to QoE(Quality of Experience) measured against specified QoS.
+Intention appears to be study of trends, not realizing that rates also relate to QoE(Quality of Experience) measured against specified QoS.

 Utmost concern in the consultation seems to be incidence of Carriage fee levied on Broadcaster licensed by the Ministry of Information and Broadcasting(Wireless).
 Carriage fee in any case needs to be prohibited in DAS.
-The rest in the paper appears to be ONLY a cushion.
-It appears that DAS implementation is being reckoned only by numbers of STBs sent out of HSP's ware house and NOT taking account of the statute as legislated in favour of Subscriber, who does'nt know DAS.